symfony/symfony-docs/templating.rst

     Though the discussion about template inheritance will be in terms of Twig, the philosophy is the same between Twig and PHP templates.

-This template defines the base HTML skeleton document of a simple two-column page.
+This template defines the base HTML skeleton document of a two-column page.
 In this example, three ``{% block %}`` areas are defined (``title``, ``sidebar`` and ``body``).
 Each block may be overridden by a child template or left with its default implementation.
 This template could also be rendered directly.
-In that case the ``title``, ``sidebar`` and ``body`` blocks would simply retain the default values used in this template.
+In that case the ``title``, ``sidebar`` and ``body`` blocks would retain the default values used in this template.

 A child template might look like this: